How much is a “face cord” of firewood?

 - There are approximately 220-240 pieces in a face cord of firewood.

-- Stack your firewood with a supporting base 2-3 inches off the ground.
+- Stack your firewood with a supporting base at least 2-3 inches off the ground.

-- Store you firewood outdoors under partial protection covering top half of stack with tarp leaving bottom open for airflow.
-If you choose to store inside garage etc make sure wood is dry from any elements.
+- Store your firewood outdoors under partial protection, covering top half of stack with a tarp and leaving the bottom half open for airflow.
+If you choose to store firewood inside a garage or other shelter, make sure the wood is dry from any elements.

 A fire constructed with perfect form and bone-dry materials will still fizzle out if you don’t understand the role of the flue.
 The flue is the channel inside the chimney or stovepipe that circulates air and creates a draft, thus feeding the necessary oxygen to the fire.